-SpaceX Readying For Sunday’s Sixth Starlink Launch, First Fifth Booster Flight
+SpaceX readying for Sunday’s sixth Starlink launch, first fifth booster flight

 This Starlink mission is the only one expected to launch in March.
 The next will likely launch in April from SLC-40.

-SpaceX hopes to launch two batches of satellites per month this year.
+SpaceX hopes to launch two batches of satellites per month this year.39AFalcon 9ReusabilityStarlink